vti/amcrm/README.md

 storage like AWS S3 or similar.
 In case of a local storage the path is saved in the domain storage and the base url is automatically prepended during the runtime.

-By default photos are saved into the `public/` directory.
+By default, photos are saved into the `public/` directory.

 ### Local environment